rvounik/frontend2/README.md

 end user perspective, covering as much as possible from functionality, interaction and integration.
 As an example, when a button is clicked, does the state update?
 Or does the panel appear?
 Or, is the navigation bar populated initially?

-All Javascript omponents should contain functional tests that are stored under the test/ folder.
+All Javascript components should contain functional tests that are stored under the *js/src/**/test/* folder.

 # Mocking static assets and stylesheets

-You can mock the CSS and other filetypes by using fileMocks and identity-obj-proxy
+You can mock the CSS and other file types by using fileMocks and identity-obj-proxy

 `"jest": {
     "moduleNameMapper": {